indy-3rdman/docker-dotnet-spark/images/runtime-hadoop/README.md

 ## The image build stages

 Using different stages makes sense to efficiently build multiple images that are based on the same .NET core SDK, but are using different .NET for Apache Spark or Apache Spark versions.
 In that way, dependencies (e.g. .NET core SDK) do not have to be downloaded again and again, while building images for the different versions.
 This saves time and bandwidth.

-The three stages used in the build process are:

 - ### **dotnet-sdk**